-- 6.-(1) Where a Reviewing Tribunal considers an appeal made to it against the Registrar's determination, it is the duty of the Reviewing Tribunal - (a) to investigate the case; and - (b) in relation to the Reviewing Tribunal's findings from its investigations to determine the appeal by applying the same principles as would be applied by a civil court, including principles on an application for judicial review. - (2) To avoid doubt, a Reviewing Tribunal is not under any duty to hear, consider or determine any appeal if it determines the appeal to be frivolous or vexatious and to which section 45(2) of the Act applies.
+- 6.-(1) Where a Reviewing Tribunal considers an appeal made to it against an appealable decision, it is the duty of the Reviewing Tribunal - (a) to investigate the case; and - (b) in relation to the Reviewing Tribunal's findings from its investigations to determine the appeal by applying the same principles as would be applied by a civil court, including principles on an application for judicial review. - (2) To avoid doubt, a Reviewing Tribunal is not under any duty to hear, consider or determine any appeal if it determines the appeal to be an appeal to which section 43(2) of the Act applies.